 Throughout the year we also sponsor key events to raise awareness of these valued members of our community, support individuals and families affected by autism and raise funds and resources to support them.
 If you’d like to get involved, check out the opportunities below!

 Nearly a decade ago, a parent whose child and family had received services and support through Northwest Autism Center envisioned a way to demonstrate her appreciation and share it with the larger community.
-She worked with NAC to spearhead the first Steps for Autism.
+She worked with NAC to spearhead the first Steps for Autism to foster a sense of community.
 The event was so well received by families, NAC became committed to elevating Steps for Autism to a truly inclusive event and reached out to sibling organizations in Spokane to participate in and expand its annual launching.
 All proceeds from the event benefit the Northwest Autism Center and the Autism Society of Washington.
 Visit our website to learn more about this fun-filled family event and get involved!

 The Annual Giving Tree is an opportunity to bring the joy of Christmas to those living in residential homes in our community.